SEN (Special Educational Needs) Information Report - What our school can offer

 Extra help may take place in class, through extra support from the teacher or the use of a Teaching Assistant.
 Or it may be necessary to work with your child individually or in a small group outside of the classroom in another area of the school.
 The learning and teaching will be adapted to meet the needs of your child.

-If further help is needed the class teacher will then work with Mrs Paisley, the SENCo, to look at ways forward.
-If necessary your child may be placed on our school Special Needs Register and they may then carry out some work with our Higher Level Teaching Assistant with a special responsibility for SEN, Miss Austin.
+If further help is needed the class teacher will then work with Mrs Smith, the SENDCo, to look at ways forward.
+If necessary your child may be placed on our school Special Needs Register and they may then carry out some work with our Higher Level Teaching Assistant with a special responsibility for SEND, Miss Austin.

-Because each child on our SEN Register has a key persons whom they work with closely, often year after year, we find we are able to foster close and open relationships between these pupils and members of staff.
+Because many children on our SEND Register have a key person whom they work with closely, often year after year, we find we are able to foster close and open relationships between these pupils and members of staff.
 This is particularly beneficial in enabling the children to discuss any worries they may have, perhaps not connected to their learning, in a comfortable and safe environment.

 Is this any different for child in the care of the Local Authority?

-If my child is placed on the SEN (Special Educational Needs) Register, how will I know what is happening?
+If my child is placed on the SEND (Special Educational Needs and Disabilities) Register, how will I know what is happening?

-During Parent Evenings, Mrs Paisley, our SENCo, is available to meet with parents, discuss progress and address concerns.
-However should questions or issues arise at other times in the year Mrs Paisley can be contacted through the main school office.
+During Parent Evenings, Mrs Smith, our SENDCo, is available to meet with parents, discuss progress and address concerns.
+However should questions or issues arise at other times in the year Mrs Smith can be contacted through the main school office.

 What sort of expertise do you have in school and will anyone from outside of school be involved with my child’s education?

-In addition to our SENCo, as from September 2015 we also have a Higher Level Teaching Assistant who is responsible for working with most pupils on our SEN Register and monitoring the weekly progress they are making towards their targets.
+In addition to our SENDCo, we also have a Higher Level Teaching Assistant who is responsible for working with some of our pupils on our SEND Register and monitoring the weekly progress they are making towards their targets.

 It may be necessary to call on the expertise of specialists outside of school, in order to help us to best support your child.
 If this is the case we will discuss this with you beforehand and you will kept fully informed of any outcomes.
 We are fully committed in school with working closely and openly with all outside agencies, and time and training is given to this to ensure the best outcomes for all of our pupils.